 Imagine a huge plant decorated with intensely colored and textured blooms that bear rayed petals in varying styles.
 The plant might be a dahlia, one of the most diverse species of flowering perennials available.
 Dahlia blooms may be as small as a quarter or as large as a dinner plate.
-The heavier bearing plants need support to ensure that the blooms stay erect and out of the dirt.
-There are many professional dahlia staking ideas for purchase but you can inexpensively make your own dahlia support.
+The heavier-bearing plants need support to ensure that the blooms stay erect and out of the dirt.
+There are many professional dahlia staking ideas for purchase, but you can inexpensively make your own dahlia support.

 Reasons for Staking Dahlia Plants

 Dahlia growers are familiar with the signs.
 Muddy blooms pasted to the earth and bedraggled flowers with bent, broken stems.
 Dahlias are prolific producers after a few years.
-These tuberous plants have slender erect stems which are not always capable of supporting the larger blooms.
+These tuberous plants have slender, erect stems which are not always capable of supporting the larger blooms.
 Staking dahlia plants is important during the season to keep the leafy stems rising to the sun and prevent damage to the flowers.
 Here are a few great tried and true methods on how to keep dahlias from falling over.

-Dahlia support is a crucial step to protecting these massive plants and their vigorous flowers.
+Dahlia support is a crucial step in protecting these massive plants and their vigorous flowers.
 Some of the easiest and most economical dahlia staking ideas come from novice attempts to erect some sort of structure of support.

 - One of my dahlias grows through an old wire garden chair that lost its seat.
 The chair goes in place just as the tubers start to sprout and over time the bush pushes through the wires, effectively holding the stems upright.

 - Another common method is to use stout wooden stakes and twine to tie the stems erect.
 Stakes should be at least 6 feet (2 m.) tall and driven into the ground until firm.

 Best Ways to Stake Dahlias